Economic benefits

 Data centers can generate substantial local tax revenues for localities

-Data centers generate significant local tax revenues — primarily from real property and business personal property taxes.
+Data centers generate significant local tax revenue — primarily from real estate and business personal property taxes on computer equipment.

-Henrico County, for example, created a $60 million affordable housing trust fund from the local data center tax revenues to create equitable housing opportunities for all residents.
+Henrico County, for example, created a $60 million affordable housing trust fund from the local data center tax revenues to establish equitable housing opportunities for all residents.

 Beyond taxes, data centers also spur public and private investment in roads, broadband expansion, and grid upgrades, which benefit residents and businesses alike.